deepaksinghdhanik/fabricjs/README.md

 # What is fabric js.
-- Fabric.js — a powerful Javascript library that makes working with HTML5 canvas a breeze
+- Fabric.js is a powerful Javascript library that makes working with HTML5 canvas a breeze
 - Fabric provides simple but powerful object model on top of native methods.
-It takes care of canvas state and rendering, and lets us work with “objects” directly.
+It takes care of canvas state and rendering, and lets us work with objects directly.

 ## rectangle with canvas
     // reference canvas element (with id="c")